Respiratory complex I: In chloroplasts

 A proton-pumping, ubiquinone-using NADH dehydrogenase complex, homologous to complex I, is found in the chloroplast genomes of most land plants under the name ndh.
 This complex is inherited from the original symbiosis from cyanobacteria, but has been lost in most eukaryotic algae, some gymnosperms (Pinus and gnetophytes), and some very young lineages of angiosperms.
 The purpose of this complex is originally cryptic as chloroplasts do not participate in respiration, but now it is known that ndh serves to maintain photosynthesis in stressful situations.
 This makes it at least partially dispensable in favorable conditions.
 It is evident that angiosperm lineages without ndh do not last long from their young ages, but how gymnosperms survive on land without ndh for so long is unknown.

 Genes

-The following is a list of humans genes that encode components of complex I:
+The following is a list of humans genes that encode for Complex I subunits and assembly factors: